Pageant participants in queen's jubilee celebrate diverse UK - NewsBreak

 Pageant participants in queen's jubilee celebrate diverse UK

-LONDON — (AP) — As designer Clary Salandy pushes open the kitchen door at a nondescript community center in west London, her visitors pause, astonished by what they find.
+As designer Clary Salandy pushes open the kitchen door at a nondescript community center in west London , her visitors pause, astonished by what they find.

 A dozen giraffe heads, crafted in shades of orange and brown with top hats and flowing eyelashes, smile in a tidy row atop the commercial-grade stove, while a pair of zebras peer out from a corner near the refrigerator.